pixie-lang/dust/README.md

     Usage: dust <cmd> <options>

     Available commands:
-    deps      List the dependencies and their versions of the current project. repl      Start a REPL in the current project. run       Run the code in the given file.
+    get-deps  Download the dependencies of the current project. deps      List the dependencies and their versions of the current project. repl      Start a REPL in the current project. run       Run the code in the given file.